In a group of drugs called HMG CoA reductase inhibitors, or ‘statins.’

 - Special senses: blurred vision, tinnitus.

-- Urogenital system: positive urine white blood cells.
+- Urogenital system: positive urine and white blood cells.

 Anglo-Scandinavian Heart Results Test (ASCOT)